jhogan/core/README.md

 [dbext](https://github.com/vim-scripts/dbext.vim) into your Vim environment (if you are using Vim). dbext allows you to write queries in a Vim window, then issue those queries to the server.
-The result of the queries appear in a seperate Vim window.
+The result of the queries appear in a separate Vim window.
 If you use Emacs or another editor, it is recommend that you finds something similar to dbext.

 Git usage and conventions